rsbowman/sklearn-prc/README.md

     ('a', 'b')

 Here is an example of multiclass classification using bits of sklearn.
-(We only use some of the iris data for speed -- this code is run with the tests in tests.py)
+(We only use some of the iris data for speed)

     >>> from sklearn.datasets import load_iris
     >>> from sklearn.multiclass import OneVsOneClassifier